j81blog/OptimizeEndpoint/README.md

 PsExec: link>https://technet.microsoft.com/en-us/sysinternals/psexec.aspx</link><br>
 <br>
-Please make sure to place the executables in the same folder as the PowerShell or update the script with the correct parameters.<br>
+Please make sure to place the executables in the same folder as the PowerShell script or update the script with the correct parameters.<br>